 Ford writes: "Sister Helen devastates us with the reality that the death penalty is sought more often against people of color than against whites" (5).

-Sharp reply: White murderers are twice as likely to be executed as are black murderers and are executed at a rate 41% higher thn black death row inmates (8a).
+Sharp reply: White murderers are twice as likely to be executed as are black murderers and are executed at a rate 41% higher than black death row inmates (8a).

 "There is no race of the offender / victim effect at either the decision to advance a case to penalty hearing or the decision to sentence a defendant to death given a penalty hearing."
 (8a)

 10) The sister calls the death penalty classist (5).

 Sharp reply: "99.8% of poor murderers avoid the death penalty.
-It may depend, strictly, upon the definitions of the "wealthy" and "poor" , as to whether or not wealthy murderers are more or less likely to be executed than poor murderers, in the context of the very small percentage and number of wealthy capital murderers (9) and the vast majority of capital murderers being poor . . . nearly regardless of your definitions."
+It may depend, strictly, upon the definitions of the "wealthy" and "poor" , as to whether or not wealthy murderers are more or less likely than 0.2%, in the context of the very small percentage and number of wealthy capital murderers (9) and the vast majority of capital murderers being poor . . . nearly regardless of your definitions."